pgmorales76/reading_notes_201/reading_notes_201_class_14.md

 ## Things I Want to Know More About

 ### Should you only use animations when you, absolutely, have to?
-Or, is it a better idead to use animations everywhere, unless it's better, for some reason, to use transitions?
+Or, is it a better idea to use animations everywhere, unless it's better, for some reason, to use transitions?